michael2012z/BitBible/markdown/Etheridge/files/1Tim.md

 15. Faithful is the word, and worthy of reception that Jeshu the Meshiha came into the world to save sinners, of whom I am first.

-16. But for this he had compassion upon me, that in me first Jeshu Meshiha might show all long-suffering, as an exhibitionOr, spectacle. for them who should believe in him unto everlasting life.
+16. But for this he had compassion upon me, that in me first Jeshu Meshiha might show all long-suffering, as an exhibition

 17. But to the King who is eternal, incorruptible, and unseen, who is one Aloha, be honour and glory for ever and ever.
 Amen.

-18. This commandment I commit to thee, my son Timotheos, according to the earlyOr, first. prophecies which were concerning thee, that thou mayest war through them this good warfare with faith and with a good conscience.
+18. This commandment I commit to thee, my son Timotheos, according to the early

 19. For those who this have put away from them of faith have been emptied;